Travel to Bangkok, Thailand

 Fly to Bangkok for an overnight on November 20 (not included).
 Lose a day if crossing the International Date Line.

-Journey to this most scenic and nature-rich region situated on the edge of the vast Himalayan range.
+Travel through beautiful forests in this most scenic and nature-rich region situated on the edge of the vast Himalayan range.
 Experience Himalayan wildlife, mountain scenery, and Bhuddhist culture as you explore beautiful Bhutan.
 Join the quest for the rare Black-necked Crane, White-bellied Heron, vibrant pheasants, and langurs.
 Travelling through this mountainous gem, folded between India and China, you are engulfed in Bhutan’s strong Buddhist culture, not only in its unique architecture and abundant prayer flags, but also in its adoration and respect for nature.
 Visit dzongs and monasteries, including a hike to the famous, cliff-side Tiger’s Nest Monastery.
 Witness a Buddhist festival with colorful costumes, brightly painted masks, and traditional folk music.
 Guided throughout by our Bhutanese leader, Hishey Tshering, you will experience the wonder and beauty of Bhutan.

 • Experience the diversity of birds and primates led by a fantastic wildlife and cultural expert.